auth0/docs/webapi.md

 Open a browser, navigate to the website and press the login button.
 You should see Auth0 widget with a Google button, which is the default connection.

+Once you are logged in, you can try calling the API with and without the Authorization header to make sure things are properly configured.

+#### Extra tips...

-Once you are logged in, you can try calling the API.
-You can get the user id on the API by doing:
+You can get the user id on the Web API side by doing:

       ClaimsPrincipal.Current.Claims.SingleOrDefault(c => c.Type == "sub").Value

-If you want to get all the claims from the user in the `id_token` (not just the id), you should send in the scope parameter `openid profile` (instead of just `openid`).
-Notice that this will increase the size of the token, and it might break browser URL lenght.
+If you want to get all the claims from the user (not just the id), you should specify `openid profile` (instead of just `openid`) in the scope parameter, like shown in this snippet

     <script src="https://sdk.auth0.com/auth0.js#client=@@account.clientId@@&amp;scope=openid%20profile&amp;response_type=token"></script>

+> Notice that this will increase the size of the token, and it might break browser URL lenght.

 You are done!
 Congratulations!